WORK IN PROGRESS

 Root bone: Minimum movement

-If movement animations (walk, run) are missing root coordinate changes or if their movement speed is too low the engine will give an error about having exported from max with an "Export in place" option.
+If movement animations (walk, run) are missing root coordinate changes or if their movement speed is too slow the engine will give an error saying it was exported with "Animate in Place" from MAX.

 For static corpse or mannequin animations in the vanilla engine the NPC animation file can technically be NIF only, but if xNIF and xKF files are missing animation types not included in the NIF will be ignored and not taken from base_anim.